Djokovic to Sinner: Five men to watch at the Australian Open

 It led to plenty of praise and expectations that it is only a matter of time before the former champion skier wins a major.

-At a career-high four in the world, Sinner also won titles in Montpellier, Vienna and Beijing last season, notching wins over Alcaraz and Medvedev.
+At a career-high four in the world, Sinner also won titles in Montpellier, Vienna and Beijing last season, notching wins over Alcaraz and Medvedev in the Chinese capital.

 Alex de Minaur